Pavanmanikanta98/f1_gpt/README.md

 ## 🚀 Features

 - 🤖 Chatbot interface powered by `@ai-sdk/react` (or custom hooks)
-- 🧠 Uses Hugging Face models (`flan-t5-large`, `llama`, etc.) via their Inference API
+- 🧠 Uses Hugging Face model (`flan-t5-large`) via their Inference API
 - 🗃️ Dynamic backend API using Next.js API routes
-- ⚙️ Model can be swapped, tuned, or fine-tuned for better F1 performance
+- ⚙️ Model can be swapped, tuned for better F1 performance
 - 🌐 Real-time Q&A about Formula 1 teams, drivers, history, and standings

 ---